Kimon Georgiev: Andrey Lyapchev's cabinet

-At the end of 1925 Kimon Georgiev actively participated in the events that led to the fall of Alexander Tsankov.
+At the end of 1925 Kimon Georgiev actively participated in the events that led to the fall of Aleksander Tsankov.
 He was one of the activists of the People's Congress who at that time advocated changes in the cabinet, and was charged by the leadership of the Democratic Congress to present its decision in this direction to Tsankov.
 Discussed as a possible interior minister in a new cabinet, on 4 January 1926 he became Minister of Railways, Posts and Telegraphs in Andrey Lyapchev's first cabinet.

 After leaving the cabinet, Georgiev was among the members of the internal opposition in the Sgora, grouped around the newspaper "Luch" edited by Petar Todorov, which is why its representatives are often called racists.
 They advocate stronger state intervention in the economy, limiting partisan appointments in the administration and active action against IMRO.
 In response, Lyapchev made some concessions, such as the removal of war minister Ivan Valkov.
-A split occurred within the Radiationist group itself in 1930, when three of its members, including Alexander Tsankov, were given cabinet seats, and the more extreme opponents, led by Kimon Georgiev, continued to criticize the government.
+A split occurred within the Radiationist group itself in 1930, when three of its members, including Aleksander Tsankov, were given cabinet seats, and the more extreme opponents, led by Kimon Georgiev, continued to criticize the government.
 In September, Georgiev himself sharply attacked the war minister in parliament over the Spy Affair.
 In November, a final rift between the two groups occurred, with the extreme opposition increasingly distancing itself from the Democratic Alliance, consolidating around the Political Circle "Zveno".

 Zveno

-Kimon Georgiev established the political circle Zveno with Damyan Velchev in 1927, firstly as a non-partisan organization that aims to improve the socio-political climate in the country.
+Kimon Georgiev established the political circle "Zveno" with Damyan Velchev in 1927, firstly as a non-partisan organization that aims to improve the socio-political climate in the country.
 It proclaimed its support for authoritarian power, raised above the strictly party interests, with national purpose.
 The fascists influence on the Zveno is undisputed, but its not characterized as fascist, but a corporate statism in which it mainly drew inspiration from Italian fascism.
 Georgiev ceased ties with the Democratic Alliance in 1930 and after the 1931 Bulgarian parliamentary election, he was no longer a deputy of his group.
 He became a leader of the Zveno and in the beginning of 1932, a newspaper Izgrev was published with one of the editors being Georgiev himself.
-He published articles in which he criticized communism and the Soviet Union, as well as declaring for a strong government "in the name of order and state intervention in economic life".
+He published articles in which he criticized communism and the Soviet Union, as well as declaring for a strong government "in the name of order and state intervention in economic life."
+The primary component of Zveno's ideology was anti-communism, which embraced strong "supra-party" authoritarian bourgeois power of the fascist variety while rejecting the bourgeois democratic system of governance.
+The bulk of Zveno members joined Aleksander Tsankov's Popular Social Movement in January 1934, but a smaller group led by Kimon Georgiev kept the group operating independently.
+Zveno was a little organization with little social interaction.
+It made touch with the Military League, which was once more planning a violent change of government.